+I own an assortment of flexible moulds, properly draft walled polyethylene moulds, and cobbled up plastic food service items I use as moulds.
+Even having all of those other moulds available, I almost always use just aluminium foil alone.
+It's fast, easy, infinitely adaptable, and inexpensive.
 Personally, I'd suggest you skip the PVC supports altogether and just use some masking tape around the foil formed as a mould to maintain shape while casting.
-Use a bottle, cup, piece of pipe or something of the correct size as a pattern, form the foil around it, tape around the outside of the foil for support, and slide it off to use as a standalone mould.
+Use a bottle, cup, piece of pipe or something of the correct size as a pattern, form the foil around it, tape around the outside of the foil for support, and slide it off to use as a stand-alone mould.
 Better yet, put the foil into the cup and use it as the mould.
-For your round castings, you can use a drinking cup of the proper size as a wall support for your foil mould if you wish.
+For your round castings, you can use a coffee or drink cup of the proper size as a wall support for your foil mould if you wish.
+There is certainly a cup size available that suits your needs.
 You'll be able to mould 2in or any other size you wish.
 The draft angle on the side of the cup makes removal easy.
 Sliding out the foil with the casting allows you to reuse the cup.
 You can skip the foil altogether if you find a cup material that won't be attacked by the resin you are using.

-Something such as wax-lined paper cups might work depending on your specific casting resin chemistry.
+Something like wax-lined paper cups might work depending on your specific casting resin chemistry.
 Test this on a small scale before you bet the ranch.
 In my opinion, peeling off the foil and/or the cup after casting solidification accomplishes nothing other than wasting time.
 Pretend the foil isn't there and simply work with the casting as you normally would through the rest of your process.
 When the time comes, turn the foil away with your regular woodturning tools once you mount your blank on the lathe and do the rest of the shaping.

 I cast a variety of materials and shapes but tend to do more pen blanks than other items.
-Because of their aspect ratio, foil pen blank
+Because of their aspect ratio, foil pen blank mould side walls want to flex out from the weight of the resin.

-7 Foil pen blank moulds want to bow out in the middle.
-An easy way to support the sidewalls of pen blank moulds while casting 8 The silicone mould works great but only does one size.
-Can you see the infinite flexibility of using the foil mould idea for diameter, wall sizing, and depth of casting for any application size?
-9 I usually post-mould bake my polyester resin castings.
-Not required but it reduces tackiness of the outside of the blank.
-Done outside in an old, shop only, toaster oven at minimum temp 10 Ready for cutting and drilling.
-Foil left on until it gets turned away on the lathe.
-Notice the cut marks, interface indication, and blank matching.
-Just a good habit regardless of material moulds' sidewalls want to flex out from the weight of the resin.
 I usually stack my pen blank moulds side by side to support each other or stack them in a shoe box or the like.
 I also have a support jig made of pen blanks I've hot-melt glued on to a board.
 I use this foil casting method almost exclusively except when I want to cast in brass tubes.
 Then, the silicone moulds designed expressly for that purpose work best.